den-wdi-2/intro-ruby/readme.md

 > **Awesome Detail:** You might notice something interesting – where are the semicolons?
 You don't need them!

 > Ruby is a lot more forgiving than JavaScript to newbies when it comes to details like that.
-In the end you'll find you have an appreciation for both, but for now let's relish forgetting the ';'
+As you progress, you'll probably have an appreciation for both, but for now let's relish forgetting the ';'

 <!-- 9:20 15 minutes -->